 Why is LTE and WiMAX important to NMU?

 Northern has the largest private educational LTE network in the United States and is one of the first universities to deploy a 4G WiMAX network.
 With more than two-thirds of NMU students living off campus, being able to provide Internet access off campus helps expand the learning environment.

 Who are our partners in building the network?

-The cities, towns, townships, and villages throughout the area surrounding the University who share infrastructure needed to house the LTE and WiMAX equipment.
+The cities, towns, townships, and villages throughout the area surrounding the University who share infrastructure needed to house the LTE equipment.

-The world's leading technology companies used to build the new LTE and existing WiMAX network, including Huawei, Intel, Lenovo, Cisco and Motorola.
+The world's leading technology companies used to build the LTE network, including Huawei, Intel, Lenovo, Cisco.
 These tech leaders are including NMU students in the research and implementation of this endeavor.